cawa-93/vite-electron-builder/README.md

 ## Important
 I work on this template in my free time, and work on it on my own.
-If you want to use it but do not understand some things: do not hesitate to create issue with a question.
+If you want to use it but do not understand some things: do not hesitate to create discussion with a question.

 Also, if you have ideas or suggestions - **PR are welcome**. 😊